iterative/mlem.ai/content/docs/user-guide/mlem-abcs.md

 Implementations:

 - `pickle` - simply unpickle the contens of file and use default MLEM object analyzer.
-Works with pickle files
+Works with pickled files.
 - `pandas` - try to read a file into `pandas.DataFrame`.
 Works with files saved with pandas in formats like
   `csv, json, excel, parquet, feather, stata, html, parquet`.
 Some formats